aspose-total/Aspose.Total-Products/total/en/android-java/conversion/potm-to-xlt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POTM to XLT in Android via Java or Online App" h2="Export POTM file to XLT in Android applications without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can easily convert POTM file to XLT in your Android applications in a two-step process via [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/).
-In the first step you can export POTM file to HTML by using [Aspose.Slides for Android via Java](https://products.aspose.com/slides/android-java/).
-Secondly, by using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/), you can convert HTML to XLT.
+<h2>Why to Convert</h2>

+The Portable Office Template Markup (POTM) file format is a Microsoft Office Open XML format used to store templates for Microsoft Office applications.
+It is a compressed file format that stores the template in a single file.
+However, the XLT file format is an Excel template file format used to store Excel templates.
+It is an XML-based file format that stores the template in a single file.
+Therefore, it is necessary to convert POTM files to XLT in order to use the template in Excel.

+<h2>How Aspose.Total helps for potm to xlt conversion</h2>

+Aspose.Total for Android via Java is a comprehensive suite of APIs that enables developers to create, manipulate, convert, and render documents in various formats.
+It includes APIs for Aspose.Slides for Android via Java and Aspose.Cells for Android via Java.
+Aspose.Slides for Android via Java can be used to export POTM files to HTML.
+Aspose.Cells for Android via Java can be used to convert HTML to XLT.
+This two-step process can be used to easily convert POTM files to XLT in Android applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}